sundar19/Ozone_motors/6 CAN/Readme.txt

 Troubleshoot in example program:
 1. Change RAM to FLASH
-2. Ensure you add all the driver files (check the sources folder and compare them with existing example project), .lnf file , .rsp file in the sources folder
+2. Ensure you add all the driver files (check the sources folder and compare them with existing example project), .lnf file in the project_settings folder, .rsp file in the sources folder

 This file send CAN commands from Arduino to MPC5606B